remacs/remacs/README.md

 // This defines a built-in function in elisp, which is a represented
 // with a static struct.
 defun!("numberp", // the name of our elisp function
-       Fnumberp, // the function that will be called by C (this calls numberp).
+       Fnumberp(object), // the function that will be called by C (this calls numberp).
        Snumberp, // the name of the struct that we will define numberp, // the rust function we want to call 1, 1, // min and max number of arguments